 To illustrate, there is no official Gskyer website or contact details for the company anymore.
 This may be an issue should you need support.
 They may be also unlikely to cover any warranty, although the seller (for example, Amazon) will probably provide one.

-Telescope brands to avoid
+Telescope Brands to Avoid

-As a general rule, if you are looking to get a good quality telescope and you don’t know where to start, go for a telescope from one of the brands listed at the start of this article and avoid buying from department stores from brands you’ve not heard of.
+As a general rule, if you are looking to get a good quality telescope and don’t know where to start, go for a telescope from one of the brands listed at the start of this article and avoid buying from department stores from brands you’ve not heard of.

 A good giveaway is if a telescope boasts about its “magnification” level, as magnification is not a good indicator of the capabilities of the telescope.
 Generally, the best measure of the capability of a telescope is its aperture.
 The higher this is, the more light the telescope gathers and the better, clearer images you can see through it.
 See here for a good explanation of this.